There are four types of breaks: linear, rotational, compression, and hybrid.

 There are three different types of breaks:

-- compression breaking mechanics, such as calf slicers.
+- Compression locks, such as calf slicers

 There are several steps involved in breaking mechanics.

 Effectively isolate a lever by creating grips and wedges around said lever.
 This may involve a secondary grip or “dig” to actually apply a submission, such as in the case of a heel hook.